smacademic/project-dgfk/.github/ISSUE_TEMPLATE/server-bug-report.md

 about: This template should be used when there is an issue with either the Database or the Web Server.
 Please fill in all of the information below.
 title: "[Server Bug] title_goes_here"
-labels: Type - Bug, Location - Server
+labels: Location - Server, Type - Bug
 assignees: ''

 ---